 6. National Elephant Conservation Centre:

-The Kuala Gandah National Elephant Conservation centre is situated in Temorloh in Pahang and started the elephant conservation programme in 1974.
+The Kuala Gandah National Elephant Conservation center is situated in Temorloh in Pahang and started the elephant conservation program in 1974.
 You can reach there by taking bus service from anywhere in Pahang.
-From Kuantan Bus Terminal to Temerloh Sentral Terminal it takes about two hours and the cost is around RM 8.00 ($4.00)
+From Kuantan Bus Terminal to Temerloh Sentral Terminal it takes about two hours, and the cost is around RM 8.00 ($4.00)

 Opening hours: 10 AM to 5 PM